Short film: Modern era

 A few animated shorts continue within the mainstream commercial distribution.
 For instance, Pixar has screened a short along with each of its feature films during its initial theatrical run since 1995 (producing shorts permanently since 2001).
 Since Disney acquired Pixar in 2006, Disney has also produced animated shorts since 2007 with the Goofy short How to Hook Up Your Home Theater and produced a series of live-action ones featuring The Muppets for viewing on YouTube as viral videos to promote the 2011 movie of the same name.

+In 2009, the horror short film No Through Road was released and went viral, creating analog horror.
+The short film would spark 3 sequels, creating a web series.

 DreamWorks Animation often produces a short sequel to include in the special edition video releases of major features, and are typical of a sufficient length to be broadcast as a TV special, a few films from the studio have added theatrical shorts as well.
 Warner Bros. often includes old shorts from its considerable library, connected only thematically, on the DVD releases of classic WB movies.
-From 2010-2012, Warner Bros. also released new Looney Tunes shorts before family films.
+From 2010–2012, Warner Bros. also released new Looney Tunes shorts before family films.

 Shorts International and Magnolia Pictures organize an annual release of Academy Award-nominated short films in theatres across the US, UK, Canada and Mexico throughout February and March.

-Shorts are occasionally broadcast as filler when a feature film or other work doesn't fit the standard broadcast schedule.
+Shorts are occasionally broadcast as filler when a feature film or other work does not fit the standard broadcast schedule.
 ShortsTV was the first television channel dedicated to short films.

 However, short films generally rely on film festival exhibition to reach an audience.
 Such movies can also be distributed via the Internet.
 Certain websites which encourage the submission of user-created short films, such as YouTube and Vimeo, have attracted large communities of artists and viewers.
 Sites like Omeleto, FILMSshort, Short of the Week, Short Films Matter, Short Central and some apps showcase curated shorts.